gaurav-12/CollegeNotification/README.md

 2. Staff Account Signup: Staff can login on this page with their employee id and after that staff can add notes, take submission, give       experiments dates and change password.
 3. Admin Edit/Delete: Admin can edit or delete the records of staff and students.

+## SCOPE
+1. This system is useful for accessing notice on android device.
+2. It informs students about the activities and various events related to their college.
+3. Student does not meet to visit the notice board every time.
+4. This system is also used in hospital and banking sector.

 ## REFERENCES
 1. GitHub.  https://github.com/
 2. Android Developers. https://developer.android.com/